isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningWDLWithBam.rst

 ::

-  /opt/testGcsfuse/G27328.Calu-6.1.bam	bam1
+  /home/thinh_vo/testGcsfuse/G27328.Calu-6.1.bam	bam1

-Replace "/opt/testGcsfuse/G27328.Calu-6.1.bam" with your new address from the gcsfuse tutorial for example: "/opt/testGcsfuse/G27328.Calu-6.1.bam".
-Now the script is ready to run with CWLtool.
+Replace "/home/thinh_vo/testGcsfuse/G27328.Calu-6.1.bam" with your new address from the gcsfuse tutorial for example: "/home/thinh_vo/testGcsfuse/G27328.Calu-6.1.bam".
+Now the script is ready to run with WDL.
 Save the change, then run the script with this command:

 ::